schultjw/03_Queue_Lab/README.md

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The purpose of having a class destructor in c++ is to deallocate dynamic memory.
+The reason I don't need them is Java has garbage collector, so it automatically